bshannon/glassfish/download.md

 ## Looking for Java EE 8?

-Java EE has been contributed to Eclipse Foundation.
+Java EE has been contributed to the Eclipse Foundation.
 The Jakarta EE community is responsible for all evolution of the project formerly known as Java EE.
 If you are looking for details of the Java EE GlassFish project, you can